onesaitplatform/helm-certgen/README.md

 ### Usage

-- If Only you want to create self signed certificates
+- If you only want to create self signed certificates

 ```
 > helm certgen